 We had a fundamental problem where only one person was closing deals and that, to me, was a major bottleneck.
 There was only one problem: I’ve never built a sales team before.
 Sure, I’ve done sales but putting together a sales team is an entirely different story.
 But that doesn’t matter because because all it really takes to get something right is tenacity, right?

-Here are 10 steps I took to create a sales team that is now humming along:
+Here are 10 steps I took to create a manage a sales team that is now humming along:

 1. Don’t be afraid to ask for help